CLUBS & ORGANIZATIONS

 Sigma Alpha is a professional agricultural sorority that promotes leadership, scholarship, fellowship and service among its members. |

-Society for Conservation Biology Florida Chapter |
+| Society for Conservation Biology Florida Chapter |

 Advisor: Vanessa Hull |

-The Society for Conservation Biology is an international professional organization which promotes the study of maintenance, loss, and restoration of biological diversity.
-The Florida chapter meets bimonthly to host guest speakers to talk on their research efforts.
-We also connect members with different opportunities and volunteering events.
-Additionally, we provide resources to learn about conservation and network with conservation professionals. |
+We are an international professional organization which promotes the study of maintenance, loss, and restoration of biological diversity.
+The Florida chapter meets bimonthly, hosting guest speakers to talk about research.
+We connect members with volunteer opportunities and events.
+Additionally, SCB provides educational resources and networking opportunities. |

-Society for Viral Studies |
+| Society for Viral Studies |

 Advisor: Niam Montazeri Website | Facebook | Instagram | Email